essandess/adblock2privoxy/adblock2privoxy/README.rst

 		* ab2p.common.css
 		* ab2p.css
-		* [lot of directories for first level domain names]
+		* [lot of directories for all levels of domain names]

 	* taskFile:

     * special file containing execution details.
-It can be reused to update privoxy config from same sources.
+It can be reused to update privoxy config from same sources with same options.

 How to apply results
 --------------------